ieee-vgtc/ieeevis.org/year/2018/info/registration/conference-registration.md

 ---

 The early registration period for IEEE VIS 2018 lasts until **September 7, 2018**.
 Afterwards the standard registration fees apply.
-The conference fee includes the reception and banquet ticket as well as the USB proceedings.
+The conference fee includes the reception and banquet tickets as well as the USB proceedings.

 Attendees should register online in advance and pay via credit card or wire transfer.